Trending Bollywood Movies of the Year So Far: Pathaan, Tu Jhoothi Main Makkaar and More - ExBulletin

 Starring: Prabhas, Kriti Sanon, Saif Ali Khan, Sunny Singh

 The Ramayana epic is represented in Adipurush by Om Raut.
 The story of Seeta swayamwar, Rama’s childhood adventures, and other events before his vanvas (exile) are all touched upon in the film.
-It starts directly with Ravana’s abduction of Seeta.
-Next, it depicts the war Ram waged to get Seeta back.
+It starts directly with Seeta being kidnapped by Ravana.
+Next, he describes the war waged by Ram. to retrieve Seeta.

 |